Lingareddypalem

-Lingareddypalem is a village in Krishna District of Andhra Pradesh, India.
-It is located at a distance of 110 km from Vijayawada and 50 km from Machilipatnam.
+Lingareddypalem, also Lingareddy Palem, is a village in Krishna District of Andhra Pradesh, India.
+It is located in the Koduru Mandal at a distance of 110 km from Vijayawada and 50 km from Machilipatnam.
+The Postal Index (PIN) is 521328.

-Famous for Lord Shiva Temple
+Lord Shiva Temple

 Famous for Lord Shiva incarnation as Sri Gokarneshwara Swami with Mother Parvathi as Sri Bala Tripura Sundari Devi.

 Education

 There are two schools in Lingareddypalem.
 One is Zilla parishad high school and the second one is Elementary school.